 - Once this has been done, we can distribute the assets, which normally takes a further 6 - 8 weeks;

-- If the estate is likely to suffer IHT then it will be dependant on how quickly HMRC respond from delivery of the estate papers to them.
+- If the estate is likely to suffer IHT then it will be dependent on how quickly HMRC respond from delivery of the estate papers to them.
 This can take up to 2 months or even longer;

 - If the DWP query the benefits paid, it can take over 6 months for them to respond; and if the estate is contested or challenged in some way then that will significantly alter/affect the ability to administer the estate.

 The team’s experience:

 The Wills, Trusts & Probate team have a wealth of experience and deliver a high quality service to families and individuals.
 There are eight permanent staff and two trainees who are assisted by support staff.
 Work is supervised by Henry Anstey, Partner & Team Leader, who is supported by Paddy Appleton, Anne Dickens, Andrea Harrod, Jenny Newell, Fiona Prince, David Read, John Wright and trainees Joseph Stoehr and Ailsa Tennant.
 Henry Anstey & Paddy Appleton are also recognised in the Legal 500 Guide as Leading Lawyers in their area of expertise.

 For further information on the service and experience that our Wills, Trusts & Probate team provide please visit our Wills, Trusts & Probate pages.

 For further information on our fees and on how our Wills Trusts & Probate team can help you or your family please call: